Phyllida Barlow: Solo exhibitions

 Barlow's work has been presented in solo exhibitions around the world.
 In 2014, Barlow was commissioned to create new work for the Duveen Galleries at Tate Britain, London.

 After being awarded the Kunstpreis Aachen in 2012, Barlow was commissioned to do a solo exhibition for the Ludwig Forum für Internationale Kunst in Germany.
 The exhibition Brink featured seven expansive sculptures creating a "stage-like arena" for her fictive city.

 In 2013, Barlow presented a solo exhibition entitled HOARD at The Norton Museum of Art in West Palm Beach, Florida, U.S. It was the Norton's third exhibition of RAW – Recognition of Art by Women – made possible by the Leonard and Sophie Davis Fund/MLDauray Arts Institute.

 2015 saw Barlow's work travelling up to Scotland to be installed in the Fruitmarket Gallery in Edinburgh.
 The exhibition was called 'Set' and consisted of new works which were specifically produced for the show.
 Her work took over the gallery transforming it into an all consuming environment of bright matter.
 Her forms undulated through the gallery space with the intention of creating an argument or tension between the two floors of the gallery; "The upstairs space shrugging its shoulders at the downstairs space" as Barlow herself put it.

 In 2016, Barlow presented a solo exhibition of new work at the Kunsthalle Zurich.
 Barlow was one of four artists to have been nominated for the inaugural Hepworth prize, the UK's first prize for sculpture, and hers was displayed at the Hepworth Wakefield starting in October 2016.

 For the 2017 Venice Biennale, Barlow unveiled her powerfully industrial and bulbous Folly series, which took over both a sanitised indoor space and the idyllic Venetian outdoors.
 Barlow initially planned for her installation of 41 'baubles' to be hanging from planks that jutted from facade of the pavilion but this vision had to be altered due to expense; they were ultimately displayed in a way that resembled lollipops.
 Graham Sheffield, the Director Arts at the British Council at the time, wrote that Barlow was selected for her "challenging and imposing sculptures" which unsurprisingly commanded a distinct and powerful presence at the 57th Biennale.

 During the course of 2018, Barlow presented three solo shows.
 Hauser & Wirth curated the exhibition entitled 'tilt', which was held in their New York City gallery.
 In New York she also exhibited with High Line Art, with the show 'prop'.
 In the UK in 2018 Barlow's show 'Quarry' was held in Edinburgh, Scotland, at Jupiter Artland.

 In 2019 the Royal Academy of Art (of which she was elected an Academician in 2011) hosted exhibition of a new collection of Barlow's work entitled cultural-de-sac.
 Her work was situated in the Gabrielle Jungels-Winkler Galleries.
 The works were a site specific collection of large scale, brutalist sculptures which were created in response to the architecture of the RA building.

+A posthumous exhibition of Barlow's work, Disruptor, was staged at Wolterton Hall in May 2026.